aavegotchi/aavegotchi-phaser-template/README.md

-# Phaser 3 + TypeScript Starter Kit
+# Aavegotchi Phaser 3 + TypeScript Starter Kit

 This repository contains all the code necessary to start making an Aavegotchi game in Phaser 3 using TypeScript + Ethers.js.